Exploring Gaussian Distribution: Understanding the Math Behind the Bell-Shaped Curve

 In this article, we learned about the Gaussian Distribution, which is a continuous probability distribution that is symmetric, unimodal, and characterized by its mean and standard deviation.
 We also learned how to generate a Gaussian Distribution plot in Python using the numpynumpy and matplotlibmatplotlib libraries, and we learned about some of the real-world applications of the Gaussian Distribution.
 Thank you for reading!

-Mir Sazzat Hossain is a Research Assistant at the Independent University of Bangladesh's Center for Computation and Data Science (CCDS).
+Mir Sazzat Hossain is a Junior Research Scientist working at the Independent University of Bangladesh's Center for Computation and Data Science (CCDS).

 Comments